moby/moby/docs/sources/docker-hub/official_repos.md

 Include a file, `LICENSE`, of any applicable license.
 Docker recommends using the license of the software contained in the image, provided it allows Docker, Inc. to legally build and distribute the image.
-Otherwise Docker recommends adopting the [Expat license](http://directory.fsf.org/wiki/License:Expat).
+Otherwise, Docker recommends adopting the [Expat license](http://directory.fsf.org/wiki/License:Expat).

 ## Examples